PEtab-dev/petab_sciml/README.md

   toolboxes for dynamic-model training in Julia ([PEtab.jl](https://github.com/sebapersson/PEtab.jl)) and Python/JAX ([AMICI](https://github.com/AMICI-dev/AMICI)).
+- **Broad support for ML architectures.** A diverse set of ML architectures can be specified via an exchangeable PEtab SciML YAML format (supports export from PyTorch modules), or via importer-specific libraries (e.g., Lux.jl in PEtab.jl; Equinox in AMICI).
-- **Diverse model types.** All model features of the [PEtab format](https://petab.readthedocs.io/) are supported, like models with partial observability, multiple simulation conditions, diverse noise models, and events/callbacks.
+- **Diverse model types.** All model features of the [PEtab format](https://petab.readthedocs.io) are supported, like models with partial observability, multiple simulation conditions, diverse noise models, and/or events.
 - **Efficient training strategies.** With minimal user input, PEtab SciML problems can be rewritten at the PEtab abstraction level to be compatible with training strategies such as multiple shooting, curriculum learning, and regularization (e.g., of ML outputs).
-- **Thoroughly tested.** An extensive test suite ensures importers produce correct, consistent output.
+- **Thoroughly tested.** An extensive test suite ensures importers produce correct and consistent output.
 - **Linting and helpers.** The PEtab SciML Python library provides a linter and utility functions for creating common problem types (e.g., Neural ODEs) and transformations (e.g.,